As a speech-language pathology professional, you are the expert on dysphagia.

 Patient Instructions

-• For patient who are are NPO, lean forward over the sink/basin to catch oral secretions.
+- For patients who are NPO, lean forward over the sink/basin to catch oral secretions.

 3. Swallowing Exercises & Devices